So what can you do if you want a great phone on the cheap?

 We selected the models in this roundup based on analysis of expert reviews from around the web, user

-A low-priced mobile doesn't help you save money if you have to constantly replace it.
-We picked mobiles with a track record of dependability from manufacturers with solid reputations to help you save money both upfront and over the longer term.
+A low-priced phone doesn't help you save money if you have to constantly replace it.
+We picked phones with a track record of dependability from manufacturers with solid reputations to help you save money both upfront and over the longer term.

 You can't have a roundup based on prices without considering them.
-We sorted popular models into common groups based on what we think the average shopper from the UK is looking for when shopping for mobiles on the cheap.
+We sorted popular models into common groups based on what we think the average person is looking for when shopping for phones on the cheap.

-The way to find out what to expect from a mobile is from the people using them every day.
+The way to find out what to expect from a phone is from the people using them every day.
 If there's a problem, reviewers will usually let you know in a hurry.

 All of our picks feature a range of positive reviews across multiple sites to ensure that information is as accurate as possible.

-We compared the things most people consider when choosing a budget-friendly mobile.
+We compared the things most people consider when choosing a budget-friendly phone.

 In short, we did the research—so you don’t have to.